 Changed

-We may not be able to enter into, maintain, extend or replace long-term supply, sales or capacity agreements.
+We may not be able to secure, maintain, extend or replace long-term supply, sales or capacity agreements.

 We rely on transportation assets and services, much of which we do not own or control, to deliver natural gas and electricity.